Wedding at the Brisbane registry

-Make cheques or money orders payable to the ‘Registry of Births, Deaths and Marriages’.
+Make cheques and money orders payable to 'Registry of Births, Deaths and Marriages'.

-To book your registry ceremony, you will need to bring original proof of ID and supporting documents showing evidence of:
+When you come to your interview to book your registry wedding, you will need to bring your original proof of ID and supporting documents showing evidence of:

-- the date and place of birth (birth certificate) of both partners—if your were born outside Australia, a current overseas passport is acceptable
+- the date and place of birth (original birth certificate) and current photo ID of each partner, or a current passport

-- any previous divorce document or death certificate of any previous spouse, if applicable.
+- divorce or death of any former spouse (i.e. divorce document or death certificate), if applicable.

-You need to show your wedding registry coordinator originals of your documents as we cannot accept photocopies.
+You need to show us your original documents, as we can't accept certified photocopies.

 Translated identity documents